phocke/anagrams/README.md

 ## Gotchas

   Files should be encoded it UTF-8.
 Application fails(gracefully) with latin encoding.
 Perhaphs with others as well ...
+  Application uses Ruby MRI 1.9.2-p290